Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: Correlations Between Dimensions

 \section{Correlations Between Dimensions}

-Figure \ref{fig:heatmaps} shows three heat maps, which are graphical representations of data that allow patterns across two factors to be quickly visualized as colors within a matrix.
-The colors in all three grids show strong co-occurrence between median neutral scores; meaning, when competence within a sentence is judged as neutral, trust and sociability judgments tend to be neutral in it, too.
+Figure \ref{fig:heatmaps} shows three heat maps that show frequent co-occurrence between median neutral scores; meaning, when competence within a sentence is judged as neutral, trust and sociability judgments tend to be neutral in it, too.
 In addition, they all demonstrate strong co-occurrences around the diagonal, with the highest being between high distrust and moderately high unsociability (-3, -2) in Grid A, followed by high distrust and moderately high incompetence (-3, -2) in Grid B, and moderately high distrust and moderately high unsociability (-2, -2) in Grid C.